 Once you identify EU users, you can target them with GDPR-specific emails and requests.

 Since each individual has the power to request or delete their data, you need to think about what data you really need and what data you can live without.
-The more data you collect, the more documentation and management is required to quickly address a data request.
+The more data you collect, the more documentation and management are required to address a data request quickly.

-If you prefer to collect a lot of customer data for your marketing initiatives, it’s important to note that the GDPR definition of personal data is far-reaching and includes things like behavioral data, IP addresses, biometric and financial data to name a few.
+If you prefer to collect a lot of customer data for your marketing initiatives, it’s important to note that the GDPR definition of personal data is far-reaching and includes things like behavioral data, IP addresses, and biometric and financial data.
 Basically, anything linked to the individual is personal data.

 MailerLite allows customers to download user data if someone makes a ‘right of portability’ request.
 As seen in the screenshot below, you can export and save subscriber data to a PDF (Print) or a JSON file (the most popular format to transfer data).

-Your email marketing might be GDPR-compliant, but what about your outside partners and vendors?
+Your email marketing communications might be GDPR-compliant, but what about your outside partners and vendors?

-Under GDPR, any third party that processes your users’ data is legally obligated to be in compliance.
-If you use a company that is not compliant, you can be held liable and suffer the consequences including paying fines.
+Under GDPR rules, any third party that processes your users’ data is legally obligated to be in compliance.
+If you use a company that is not compliant, you can be held liable and suffer the consequences including paying high fines.

-As you know, MailerLite has been on top of GDPR compliance.
+As you know, MailerLite is on top of GDPR compliance.
 We want to ease your mind and give you the confidence that your email marketing practices comply with GDPR.

 To that end, we are happy to present our Data Processing Addendum, which establishes our GDPR compliance to give you peace of mind.

 GDPR is all about protecting your users’ data.
-If you use other companies to help you process user data in any way, you are required to enter into a written agreement with each data processor.
+If you use other companies to help you process data belonging to users in any way, you are required to enter into a written agreement with each data processor.

-In GDPR language, you are considered the ‘controller’.
+In GDPR language, you are considered the ‘data controller’.
 Your responsibility is to protect your users’ data by vetting your data processors.
 You need to establish that they are GDPR compliant.

 But more importantly, legally binding contracts with your vendors will instill confidence in your subscribers that you have their interests in mind.

 We created our Data Processing Addendum, which forms part of the Terms of Use, to cover the GDPR requirements as they relate to email marketing.
-Our goal is always complete transparency and our agreement mirrors this approach with clear details about:
+Our goal is always complete transparency and our agreement mirrors this approach with clear details about our data collection including:

 In compliance with GDPR, the agreement also covers our security measures, confidentiality policies, and our acknowledgment and approach to working with other vendors (also called sub-processors).